 Our video collections include feature films, documentaries, training videos and much more.
-Our largest streaming collections are kanopy, Films on Demand, Sage Criminology and Criminal Justice videos, and Alexander Street.
+Our largest streaming collections are Films on Demand, Sage Criminology and Criminal Justice videos, and Alexander Street and Kanopy (see special note re Kanopy restrictions below).
 We also have a few titles on the Docuseek platform - see below.
 All streaming videos can be watched by members of the John Jay community from any web enabled device; off-campus authentication is by way of John Jay email ID and password.

 Academic Conferences and Lectures: